thomassuedbroecker/custom-reranker-deployment/README.md

 The [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) is a component of [PrimeQA](https://github.com/primeqa/primeqa/tree/main/primeqa).

 > _"**PrimeQA** is a public open-source repository that enables researchers and developers to train state-of-the-art models for question answering (QA).
-By using PrimeQA, a researcher can replicate the experiments outlined in a paper published in the latest NLP conference while also enjoying the capability to download pre-trained models (from an online repository) and run them on their own custom data."_
+Using PrimeQA, a researcher can replicate the experiments outlined in a paper published in the latest NLP conference while also enjoying the capability to download pre-trained models (from an online repository) and run them on their own custom data."_

 > _"The [Reranker](https://github.com/primeqa/primeqa/tree/main/primeqa/components) component takes a question and a list of documents and returns a rescored and reranked list of documents."_